Mathématique: Chapter 64

 “Telford denied the request.”

 “You think I should try again?
-The case is stronger now.
-Mostly because both Rush and I have an almost identical Ancient tech-induced problem.”
+The case is stronger now.”
 He tapped the cortical suppressant at his temple with two fingers.
+“Rush and I have an identical problem.”

 “Ethical problems?”
 Sheppard asked.
 “What kind of ethical problems?”

 “When’d you get so political?”
-Sheppard asked.
+Sheppard started again for the briefing room.

-“Me too,” Sheppard said, as they reached the closed door to the briefing room.
+“Me too,” Sheppard said as they reached the closed door to the briefing room.

-“Only about a thousand things,” Young said, his voice, for some reason, hoarse.
+“Only about a thousand things,” Young whispered.

-“We’ve all got problems,” he said.
+“We all got problems,” he said.

 Sheppard smiled ruefully.
 “Is your counter-insurgency team really dedicated to counter-insurgency?” he asked, refocusing.
 “Or is it a fancy name for the Nick Rush Security Detail?”